Industry Knowledge

 Do port security guards need Blue MSICs?

-Contractors needing unescorted access to a maritime security zone (
+Security guards needing unescorted access to a maritime security zone must have a Blue MSIC (r.
+6.07B definitions; r.
+6.07A(1)(c)).

 Details